Samsung ambushes Apple's iPhone 4S launch in Sydney

 The South Korean company this week rented a store just two doors down from the Sydney Apple store to promote the Samsung Galaxy S II smartphone and its new online music subscription service, Music Hub.

-Samsung's temporary "pop up" store on George Street, just metres away from the Apple Store.
 Samsung's temporary "pop up" store on George Street.
 Photo: Samsung

 The iPhone 4S, Apple's latest revision of its smartphone, goes on sale at 8am on Friday.